 Trading Binary Options with an unregulated binary options broker is basically gambling.
-Many binary option brokers are not regulated, and many brokers are based in tax havens or places like Gibraltar, British Virgin Islands, Seychelles and Cyprus.
+Many binary option brokers are not regulated, and many brokers are based in tax havens or places like Gibraltar, British Virgin Islands, Seychelles, St. Vincent and the Grenadines and Cyprus.

 This causes many people to assume all binary options are scams.
 The truth is, not all brokers are scams.